alp-ex/helpfood-ui/README.md

-this application is in progress
+this application is in work in progress